Guide

 AzDom layout(AzRefAny data, AzLayoutCallbackInfo info) {

-// AZ_REFLECT macro, no per-type registration.
+// link time.
+No AZ_REFLECT macro, no per-type registration.

-auto* d = downcast_ref<MyDataModel>(data);
+auto* d = data_wrapper.downcast_ref<MyDataModel>();

 if (!d) return Dom::create_body();